inkVerb/VIP/201/Lesson-12.md

 This is where installable binaries go from installable packages.
 When you run `sudo apt install Something` the installed program will usually put its executable files here.

-It is called the "user" directory because, for the most part, all desktop users will access binaries (programs) that have been installed to this directory.
+Every command entered into the terminal is done by some user, even if the user is `root`.
+It is called the "user" directory because all users will access binaries (programs) that have been installed to this directory.

-Debian (.deb files) should install here in order to be "properly" installed.
+Debian (`.deb` files) should install here in order to be "properly" installed.

 #### `/opt/` – Optional Packages (resident aliens)